Meet our team

 The success of The Mix’s work depends on the commitment and passion of our staff.
 We’re a diverse bunch, with a wealth of experience and varied backgrounds.
 Our working ethos is based on respect, challenge and nice coffee.

 Chris Martin (he/him)

 Passionate about digital for social good.
 Leader of the amazing team growing our ecosystem of information, support & community tools for young people.
 Gadget lover, trustee of the Harrow Club W10 & fellow of the RSA.

 Zoë Bailie (she/her)

 Excited to be at The Mix every day.
 Inspired by wonderful young people & amazing supporters.
 Loves daydreaming, people watching, clothes, cocktails, running, friends and family.

 Chief Operating Officer

 Passionate advocate of the charity sector.
 Cara is an organiser at heart and loves a problem to solve.
 Which is why she is ideally suited to looking at the background systems to make the Mix more efficient and effective.
 Relaxing involves looking after the family and singing with her local community choir.

 Bohdana is passionate about understanding and helping to change society.
 She collects and analyses our data to help us evaluate and improve our services.
 She has a great passion for gardening, garden design, hiking and running.

-Head of Youth Engagement
+Head of Youth Voice